PlantExpertVQA: A Visual Question Answering Dataset for Benchmarking Vision-Language Models in Plant Science: Methodology

 \subsubsection{Linguistic Diversification through Template-Based Paraphrasing}

 In order to introduce a more diverse vocabulary, we applied Template-Based Paraphrasing.
+We first searched for the top repetitive questions and answers appearing more than 10,000 times.
 We rephrased the same text multiple times while preserving its original meaning.
 For questions, we first identified the most frequent templates.
-Next we used a pool of 10-15 high-quality paraphraser to manually edit these templates.
+Next we used a pool of 10-15 high-quality paraphrasers to manually edit these templates.
+These annotators operated under strict guidelines to diversify the syntactic structure and phrasing without altering canonical pathological terminology, crop identifiers, or severity descriptors.
+This constraint was essential to prevent semantic drift, ensuring that while the linguistic variety of the questions increased, their underlying pathological accuracy remained deterministically anchored to the original Knowledge Base.
+By locking these core entities, we captured natural conversational diversity without compromising scientific precision.
+The resulting paraphrase pools thus expanded surface-level variety while keeping every question semantically faithful to its source template.

 An example question and its paraphrase pool are shown in \autoref{tab:Question Paraphrase Pool}.
 At this stage, our team of specialists reviewed question variations from all nine categories to ensure scientific accuracy and consistency.
 We discarded all grammatically incorrect and excessively complex questions.
 Once validated, we replaced each question template with a randomly selected variation from its paraphrase pool.
-This process expanded our dataset vocabulary by 359\%; making the dataset more communicative and accessible.
+This process expanded our dataset vocabulary by 83.1\%, making the dataset more communicative and accessible.

 We measured the comprehensibility of each question type through the Flesch Reading Ease Score.
 This score is calculated by considering average sentence length and the average number of syllables per word.
-Higher score indicates better readability. \autoref{fig:ques ling complx} shows this score varies across all question categories.
-This indicates the dataset covers both simple and complex inquiries.
+Higher scores indicate better readability. \autoref{fig:ques ling complx} shows that this score varies across all question categories, indicating that the dataset covers both simple and complex inquiries. \\